 HOW LONG HAVE YOU BEEN BLOGGING FOR?
 WHY’D YOU DECIDE TO START A TRAVEL BLOG?

 This is not my first blog, I had another one a couple of years back, but I didn’t have the time to set it all up properly.
-For me blogging is an outlet that allows me to be creative, meet amazing people and keeps me busy when I need it the most.
+For me blogging is an outlet that allows me to be creative, meet amazing people, and keep me busy when I need it the most.

 DO YOU HAVE ANY TIPS FOR NEW TRAVEL BLOGGERS/ASPIRING TRAVEL BLOGGERS?